stefan-hoeck/idris2-digest/docs/Packages.md

   This module also defines data types `PkgVersion` and `VersionBounds` plus utilities for comparing package version bounds.
-  Finally, it contains a pretty printer for `PkgDesc`, which can be used to generate `.ipkg` files from the Idris type.
+  Finally, it contains a pretty printer for `PkgDesc`, which can be used to generate `.ipkg` files from values of the Idris type.
 * `Idris.Package.Init`: Utilities for (interactively) setting up a new Idris project plus corresponding `.ipkg` file.
 * `Idris.Package.ToJson`: Utilities for exporting `.ipkg` files to